 Her music can be found on two CDs, Of Shoes and Ships and Harmony in Practice.
 You can also download her 2015 Conflikt Guest of Honor concert online if you Google “Cecilia Eng Conflikt”.

-Enamored with science fiction and fantasy from an early age, Fonda wrote her first novel (about a young dragon and assorted magical companions on a quest for a magic pendant) in fifth grade during the long bus ride to and from school each day.
+Enamored with science fiction and fantasy from an early age, Fonda wrote her first novel (about a young dragon on a quest for a magic pendant) in fifth grade during the long bus ride to and from school each day.
 Many years later, she cast her high school classmates as characters in her second novel, a pulpy superhero romp co-written with a friend by passing a graphing calculator back and forth during biology class.
 Fortunately, both these experiments are lost to the world.
 As a corporate strategist, Fonda advised Fortune 500 companies for many years before leaving a career in business to pursue her dream of writing stories about prizefighting in space, armored aliens, and magic-fueled kung fu.

 Fonda is a black belt martial artist, action movie aficionado, and Eggs Benedict enthusiast.
 Born and raised in Calgary, Canada, Fonda has lived in Toronto, the San Francisco Bay Area, and Portland, Oregon, where she and her husband, two kids, and scruffy mutt now make their home.